zkrising/Tachi/docs/docs/user/stats/esd.md

 Standard deviation is a way of measuring how *dispersed* data is.
 [Wikipedia](https://en.wikipedia.org/wiki/Standard_deviation) explains what this is and why it works.

+!!! warning
+	ESD is not publically displayed on Tachi at the moment for any game.
+	This page is technically redundant.

 *****

 ## Motivation